|

 Life poems

-Tobacco Kiosk is undoubtedly one of the most extraordinary poems of the twentieth century.
-It’s a hallmark, very typical of Pessoa’s poetry, with its philosophical perspective and its constant questioning of the meaning of life.
+of the twentieth century.
+It’s a hallmark, very typical of Pessoa’s poetry, with its philosophical perspective and its

 I have dreamed more than Napoleon did.

-I have held against the hypothetical heart more humanities than Christ.
+I have held against the hypothetical heart more humanities than

 I have secretly created philosophies no Kant has ever written.